 Bathroom refurbishment: Where do I start ?

-Whether you’re planning a practical family bathroom, en-suite, wet room or full-on home spa and personal sanctuary, here are some tips on where to start with your bathroom refurbishment.
+Whether you’re planning a practical family bathroom, en-suite, wet room or full-on home spa, here are some tips on where to start with your bathroom refurbishment.

 Should I fit myself, project manage or use a bathroom specialist?